tomlaws/wordle/GAME_DESIGN.md

 | Ease of Implementation       | Easiest                      | Moderate                     | Most complex                 |

 **Design Choice:**
 WebSocket is selected for this game because it supports bidirectional communication and is compatible with all modern browsers, making it ideal for real-time multiplayer interactions.

+## Concurrency
+The server uses Go's concurrency model by using two goroutines per connected client: one for reading messages from the WebSocket and another for writing messages to it.
+This allows the server to handle incoming and outgoing communication independently, ensuring that a slow or blocked client does not stall the entire game loop.

+The client also uses separate goroutines for handling incoming and outgoing WebSocket messages.
+This ensures console/UI update and user input do not block each other.

 ## Message Format